 “It wasn’t until we got to Florida that we realized she only had a passport card,” Sellers recalled.
 “We called Montego Bay Airport, and they confirmed they would not allow my wife into the country.”

-You can cruise with just a passport card.
-But…
+Princess Cruises: You should not cruise with just a passport card

 Although Princess Cruises strongly recommends passengers travel with a passport, its terms and conditions clarify that it is possible to cruise with just a passport card — with considerations.